AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-fmt.md

  </tr>
 </table>

-*`pixelType`* effects output color space conversion when `icc=` is not specified; the default color profile corresponding to *`pixelType`* is applied.
-If color management is disabled, naïve conversion is applied. *`pixelType`* is ignored when `icc=` is specified, which determines the output pixel type.
+*`pixelType`* Effects output color space conversion when `icc=` is not specified; the default color profile corresponding to *`pixelType`* is applied.
+If color management is disabled, naïve conversion is applied. *`pixelType`* Is ignored when `icc=` is specified, which determines the output pixel type.

-*`compression`* is permitted only if tif, tif-alpha, or PDF is specified as the *`format`*.
+*`compression`* Permitted only if tif, tif-alpha, or PDF is specified as the *`format`*.
 Refer to the table below for the compression options supported for these image formats.

-`qlt-` sets the JPEG encoding options for these formats: JPEG, TIFF with JPEG compression, PDF with JPEG compression, and SWF file.
+`qlt-` Sets the JPEG encoding options for these formats: JPEG, TIFF with JPEG compression, PDF with JPEG compression, and SWF file.
 Use `quantize=` if `fmt=gif` or `fmt=gif-alpha`.
 Refer to the command descriptions for details.
 The other formats do not have settable options.

 Eight bits per pixel component are returned for all formats and pixel types.